ibm-cloud-docs/containers/performance.md

 These scenarios and suggested settings are also described in the [Troubleshooting Outgoing Connection Issues with IBM VPC Public and Service Gateways](https://www.ibm.com/blog/troubleshooting-outgoing-connection-issues-with-ibm-vpc-public-and-service-gateways/){: external} blog.
 {: tip}

-The following `sysctl` network values can be set on all worker nodes in a cluster by using the daemonset described in the [Modifying worker node kernel settings](#worker-kernel-ds) section.
-However, there currently isn't a way to set these `sysctl` keepalive settings on all pods by default in a cluster.
+There currently isn't a way to set these `sysctl` keepalive settings on all pods by default in a cluster.
 The best way to modify the settings on all pods is to use a privileged `initContainer`.
 Review the following example of how to set up an `initContainer` for a deployment in a `test-ns` namespace.